-static void Main() '''
+static void Main()

-'''

 {

 Procedure someProcs = null;

 someProcs += new Procedure(DelegateDemo.Method1);

 someProcs += new Procedure(DelegateDemo.Method2);

 DelegateDemo demo = new DelegateDemo();

 someProcs += new Procedure(demo.Method3);

 someProcs();

 }

+}

 '''

 In this example, the delegate is declared by the line delegate void Procedure(); This statement is a complete abstraction.
 It does not result in executable code that does any work.
 It merely declares a delegate type called Procedure which takes no arguments and returns nothing.
 Next, in the Main() method, the statement Procedure someProcs = null; instantiates a delegate.
 Something concrete has now been created.
-The assignment of null to someProcs means that the delegate is not initially referencing any methods.
-The statements someProcs += new Procedure(DelegateDemo.Method1); and someProcs += new Procedure(DelegateDemo.Method2); add two static methods to the delegate instance.
-(Note: the class name could have been left off of DelegateDemo.Method1 and DelegateDemo.Method2 because the statement is occurring in the DelegateDemo class.)
-The statement someProcs += new Procedure(demo.Method3); adds a non-static method to the delegate instance.
+The assignment of someProcs to null means that it is not initially referencing any methods.
+The statements someProcs Procedure(DelegateDemo.Method1); and someProcs Procedure(DelegateDemo.Method2); add two static methods to the delegate instance.
+(Note: the class name could have been left.
+DelegateDemo.Method1 and DelegateDemo.Method2 because the statement is occurring in the DelegateDemo class.)
+The statement someProcs Procedure(demo.Method3); adds a non-static method to the delegate instance.

 For a non-static method, the method name is preceded by an object reference.
 When the delegate instance is called, Method3() is called on the object that was supplied when the method was added to the delegate instance.
 Finally, the statement someProcs(); calls the delegate instance.
 All the methods that were added to the delegate instance are now called in the order that they were added.